#

 NC Protect condition access and usage restrictions

-In the screenshot above, you can see that you can add access and usage restrictions to users when they access sensitive data from outside of the country, or when the data is being accessed (or attempted access) from a different device type, from an unauthorized browser type or even by different IP addresses.
-This can help prevent accidental data loss or data exfiltration if an employee is working in a public location versus a more secure location.
+In the screenshot above, you can see that you can add access and usage restrictions to users when they access sensitive data from outside of the country or when the data is being accessed (or attempted access) from a different device type, from an unauthorized browser type or even by different IP addresses.
+This can help prevent accidental data loss or data exfiltration if an employee is working in a public location versus a more secure site.

 Data Protection Beyond Just Encryption